 This is the first in a series of posts in which we will dive deeper into this fraudulent world and provide you with insights to better understand the risks and actionable tips to minimize your risk.

 People are much more inclined to connect with entities on social media that they are familiar with in the outside world.
 Fake company profiles enable criminals and fraudsters to appear to be legitimate and thus appear trustworthy to other users.
 This trust can later be exploited to divert users to a malicious site or to open a message bearing an infected file.

 Fake accounts can also be used to conduct psy-ops and affect online political campaigns, for instance, to tarnish a candidate’s reputation.
 They may also be used for commercial purposes to gain insights into competitors’ accounts or to manipulate public perception and stock prices.
 Imagine if a fake ‘Nike’ account listed as ‘Nike-US’ or the like, with thousands of followers tweeted a racist remark.
 The impact on Nike’s stock price would be immediate, and they would have to invest heavily to mitigate the public opinion and media onslaught.

 Whilst some fake profiles are no more than pranks, they present numerous dangers to unsuspecting customers, regardless of the motivation behind their creation.

-Fake accounts are not only a nuisance, but threaten organisations.
+Fake accounts are not only a nuisance, but threaten organizations.
 They divert “would-be followers” from official accounts, endanger the reputation of the company, and may even cause an organization to be liable to libel charges (which will be proven false in court, but the hassle and legal fees will be substantial).
-Moreover, fake profiles can easily be exploited for phishing, social-engineering and distribution of malware.
+Moreover, fake profiles can easily be exploited for phishing, social engineering and distribution of malware.